johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien-2022-02-12.md

 **Tags:** dates

-"Sheer rose the dreadful cliffs to unguessed heights on either side.
-Far off was the dim sky.
-The black waters roared and echoed, and a wind screamed over them.
-Frodo crouching over his knees heard Sam in front muttering and groaning: ‘What a place!
-What a horrible place!
-Just let me get out of this boat, and I’ll never wet my toes in a puddle again, let alone a river!’
 ‘Fear not!’ said a strange voice behind him.
 Frodo turned and saw Strider, and yet not Strider; for the weatherworn Ranger was no longer there.
 In the stern sat Aragorn son of Arathorn, proud and erect, guiding the boat with skilful strokes; his hood was cast back, and his dark hair was blowing in the wind, a light was in his eyes: a king returning from exile to his own land.
 ‘Fear not!’ he said.
 ‘Long have I desired to look upon the likenesses of Isildur and Anárion, my sires of old.
-Under their shadow Elessar, the Elfstone son of Arathorn of the House of Valandil Isildur’s son, heir of Elendil, has naught to dread!’"
+Under their shadow Elessar, the Elfstone son of Arathorn of the House of Valandil Isildur’s son, heir of Elendil, has naught to dread!’
+Then the light of his eyes faded, and he spoke to himself: ‘Would that Gandalf were here!
+How my heart yearns for Minas Anor and the walls of my own city!
+But whither now shall I go?’

 **Note:** .post